Get insider access

 3. Best Upper Mid-Range TV For Xbox Series X

-If you want something cheaper in the mid-range price category, check out the LG C3 OLED.
-It's another fantastic gaming TV with many of the same features and high-end gaming performance as the Samsung S90C OLED but with slightly worse picture quality.
-The LG uses a different type of OLED panel than the Samsung, resulting in less vivid colors and dimmer highlights.
+If you want something cheaper in the mid-range price category, check out the LG C4 OLED.
+It's another fantastic gaming TV with many of the same features and high-end gaming performance as the Samsung S90D/S90DD OLED.
+The LG uses a different type of OLED panel than the Samsung, resulting in less vibrant colors and dimmer highlights.
 However, it still delivers the same excellent picture quality in dark rooms thanks to its perfect black levels, with no blooming around bright objects.
+It also has similarly impressive reflection handling and SDR brightness, so it overcomes glare in rooms with the lights on.

 See our review